tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 with the "response_type" field set to "esni_accept" and the "nonce" field set to PaddedServerNameList.nonce.

-If the server sends a NewSessionTicket message, the ticket MUST be ignored by servers not negotiating ESNI, including servers which do not implement this specification.
+If the server sends a NewSessionTicket message, the corresponding ESNI PSK MUST be ignored by all other servers in the deployment when not negotiating ESNI, including servers which do not implement this specification.
 This may be implemented by adding a new field to the server session state which earlier implementations cannot parse.

+This restriction provides robustness for rollbacks (see {{misconfiguration}}).

 ## Split Mode Server Behavior {#backend-server-behavior}